Programming is a valuable and marketable skill for STEM fields! But it is not formally taught in many graduate programs.

 - Led by computer science PhD student Kyle Wray, teaching award winner, and other experts

 Feeling weary with teaching, classes, research, and other responsibilities?
 Venture forth to the land beyond the library, and join us for the October STEM appreciation day!

 STEM graduate student appreciation day coffee hours will be held monthly – traveling across campus each month

-Come enjoy a free afternoon coffee and some snacks!
-Meet graduate students from other STEM departments!
+Come enjoy a free afternoon coffee and some snacks, while networking with graduate students from other STEM fields!